Frequently Asked Questions

 Q: How often can I participate in this program?

 A: You are eligible to receive funding through this program once per semester as a person who is observed.
 There is no limit to the number of times that you can participate in the program each semester as someone who is observing.
-This means that two faculty may observe each other during a semester and participate in this program both as observers and observed, and the Multi-Campus Teaching Observation Program will pay for two honoraria and two lunches.
+This means that two faculty may observe each other during a semester and participate in this program both as observers and observed, and the Multi-Campus Teaching Observation Program will pay for two honoraria.
 Of course, you may continue observing each other apart from the Multi-Campus Teaching Observation Program.
 The policy of limiting faculty participation in the program once per semester as a person who is observed is to allow for funds to benefit the greatest number of people.

 Q: My dean/chair suggested to me that I should take advantage of this program.
 Does that mean that there are concerns about my teaching?